New rates for exponential approximation and the theorems of R\'{e}nyi and Yaglom: Applications

-\begin{proof} First we construct a size-biased branching tree as in \cite{Lyons1995}.
+\begin{pf} First, we construct a size-biased branching tree as in \citet{Lyons1995}.
 We assume that this tree is labeled and ordered, in the sense that, if $w$ and $v$ are vertices in the tree from the same generation and $w$ is to the left of $v$, then the offspring of $w$ is to the left of the offspring of $v$, too.
 Start in generation $0$ with one vertex $v_0$ and let it have a number of offspring distributed according to the size-bias distribution of $\nu$.
 Pick one of the offspring of $v_0$ uniformly at random and call it $v_1$.
-To each of the siblings of $v_1$ attach an independent Galton-Watson branching process with offspring distribution $\nu$.
-For $v_1$ proceed as for $v_0$, i.e., give it a size-biased number of offspring, pick one at uniformly at random, call it $v_2$, attach independent Galton-Watson branching process to the siblings of $v_2$ and so on.
+To each of the siblings of $v_1$, attach an independent Galton--Watson branching process with offspring distribution $\nu$.
+For $v_1$ proceed as for $v_0$, that is, give it a size-biased number of offspring, pick one at uniformly at random, call it $v_2$, attach independent Galton--Watson branching process to the siblings of $v_2$ and so on.
 It is clear that this will always give an infinite tree as the ``spine'' $v_0,v_1,v_2,\dots$ of the tree will never die out.

-Let us have some notation now.
+We next need some notation.
 Denote by $S_n$ the total number of particles in generation $n$.
 Denote by $L_n$ and $R_n$, respectively, the number of particles to the left (exclusive $v_n$) and to the right (inclusive $v_n$), respectively, of vertex $v_n$, so that $S_n = L_n + R_n$.
 We can describe these particles in more detail, according to the generation at which they split off from the spine.
 Denote by $S_{n,j}$ the number of particles in generation $n$ that stem from any of the siblings of $v_j$ (but not $v_j$ itself).
 Clearly, $S_n = 1 + \sum_{j=1}^n S_{n,j}$, where the summands are independent.
 Likewise, let $L_{n,j}$ and $R_{n,j}$, respectively, be the number of particles in generation $n$ that stem from the siblings to the left and right, respectively, of $v_j$ (note that $L_{n,n}$ and $R_{n,n}$ are just the number of siblings of $v_n$ to the left and to the right, respectively).
 We have the relations $L_n = \sum_{j=1}^n L_{n,j}$ and $R_n = 1 + \sum_{j=1}^n R_{n,j}$.
 Note that, for fixed~$j$, $L_{n,j}$ and $R_{n,j}$ are in general not independent, as they are linked through the offspring size of $v_{j-1}$.